It’s super fun and exciting that I’m officially a full time blogger.

-Fast forward to now, and I build a completely new career online that started with my blog.
+Fast forward to now, and I built a completely new career online that started with a blog.

 The way I did this was to transition slowly from working full time to being a full time blogger by building up my blog income one month at a time as I worked in my job.